Crypthesia/flutter_trust_wallet_core/README.md

 - We need `SwiftProtobuf.xcframework` and `WalletCore.xcframework` under folder `ios//Frameworks`.
 These libraries can be downloaded directly from [WalletCore release](https://github.com/trustwallet/wallet-core/releases).

 ## Android

-- We need `trustwalletcore.aar` under folder `android//libs`.
+- We need `trustwalletcore.aar` under folder `android/libs`.
 This .aar file is the reason we need to re-build WalletCore ourselves with a new flag as noted above.
+After wallet-core build, the file can be copied from `build` folder.

 ## Dart Protobuf

 - The protobuf files are in `wallet-core` repository.
 So you will need to clone the [repo](https://github.com/trustwallet/wallet-core), check folder `src//proto`.

 - Next we will need dart proto-pluggin, run this command `dart pub global activate protoc_plugin` to add it to `protoc` (protoc needs to be installed first).

 - Create a folder to hold our dart proto files to be generated next, `mkdir dart_proto`

 - From root folder of `wallet-core` folder, run this command `protoc -I=./src/proto --dart_out=./dart_proto/ ./src/proto/*.proto`.
 This command will look for all .proto files under src/proto and generate the dart versions and put them under dart_proto folder.

 -

 ## Build WalletCore